You can listen to or read this post (about 5 min.)

-I’ve found myself trying to walk that line.
+I’ve found myself trying to walk that line in my work.
 I’m starting to not care, and I notice a lot of others are not as worried.
 We are going for it with talking about love, intuition, prayer, bigger impact, healing the world, sending loving vibrations, alternative healing, soul’s work, life purpose, and more.

 And yet that “woo woo” police still lives on in many minds.
 Negative comments about it are so common.
 I think we aren’t noticing the flaws in that wording or thinking.